-Practices of interdisciplinarity: by definition, a partnership aims to create novelty, to do more together, by combining differences, ideas, skills, expertise and resources.
-“Collaborating” therefore implies working with people who are sometimes from different scientific backgrounds.
-The success of an interdisciplinary partnership implies the ability to dialogue between people from different disciplines.
-Thus, whether the partnership is academic, private, public or / and citizen, at the national level or by mixing nationalities, interdisciplinarity must be set in motion positively in the process of co-construction and co-realization.
-Taking into account interdisciplinarity in the assessment process is necessary in order to recognize the cost linked to this interdisciplinary effort and to focus, in this context, on the quality of the questioning of research and the relevance of this strategy.
-Practising interdisciplinarity, in terms of assessment can be seen as a penalty since the professional identity of the person is not straighforward and could be claimed by belonging to different social groups (Negro and Leung 2013).
-A recent study analysed more deeply this thread and showed that interdisciplinarity is penalized because of conforting social boundaries (Fini et al. 2023).
-At INRAE, because each SSC is centred on a given discipline, SSC might have difficulties to assess scientists who are at the interface of different disciplines: the peers of a given SSC might not be able to deliver an complete and adapted “beauty” judgment.
-As a consequence, INRAE gives the possibility to scientists to be assessed by two different SSC, covering the disciplines they use for their research (for instance mathematics and ecology).
-And thus, the evaluated scientist receives two complementary “beauty judgment” from each discipline.
-Here, we see that the social boundaries mentioned by Fini et al. (2023) do probably not act since this is the complementarity of the two judgment that occurs.
-However, this is still a proxy of assessment at the interface between two disciplines, since each SSC evaluates only one discipline and the real capacity to work at the interface is sometimes not well assessed.
+Practices of interdisciplinarity: by definition, a partnership aims to foster innovation, and achieve more collectively by leveraging differences, in ideas, skills, expertise, and resources.
+Collaboration involves working with individuals who may come from diverse scientific backgrounds.
+The success of an interdisciplinary partnership hinges on the ability to facilitate dialogue among individuals from vaious disciplines.
+Whether the partnership is academic, private, public or / and involves citizen participation, at either national or international levels, interdisciplinarity must be actively fostered in the processes of co-construction and co-realization.
+Considering interdisciplinarity in the assessment process is crucial in order to recognize the inherent costs associated with this interdisciplinary efforts and to focus, within this context, on the quality of research inquiry and the relevance of this approach.
+However, practising interdisciplinarity in terms of assessment can sometimes perceived as a disadvantage as it may blur professional identities and introduce complexities associated with belonging to mulitple social groups (Negro and Leung 2013).
+A recent study delved deeper into this issue and revealed interdisciplinarity is often penalized due to reinforcement of social boundaries (Fini et al. 2023).
+At INRAE, since each SSC is centred on a specific discipline, there might be difficulties in assessing scientists who work at the interface of multiple disciplines.
+Peers within a particular SSC may not be fully equipped to deliver comprehensive and tailored “beauty” judgment.
+As a solution, INRAE allows scientists to be assessed by two different SSC, covering the disciplines relevant to their research (for example mathematics and ecology).
+In thi way, the evaluated scientist receives two complementary “beauty judgment” from each discipline.
+While this approach mitigates the issue of social boundaries mentioned by Fini et al. (2023), it remains a proxy for assessing interdisciplinarity work since each SSC evaluates only one discipline, potentialy overlooking the true capacity to work at disciplinary interface.

-Practices in open science: open science is a broad approach developed to improve reproductibility, transparency and robustness of research (Susi et al., 2022).
-Since several years, there is a strong international and European politics to strengthen open science practices mainly for publications (open access), data, code and computer programs, and citizen science.
-Most of the international scientific institutes and universities have signed different manifesto – such as DORA (https://sfdora.org/read/) and Leiden (Hicks et al; 2015) – and several countries (as well as the European Community) have define roadmaps to encourage scientists to follow these new practices.
-The main line of this implication is that the scientific content of an article is more important than the publication indicators, and that all data must be FAIR and well described by metadata.
+Practices in open science: open science is a comprehensive approach aimed at enhancing the reproductibility, transparency and robustness of research (Susi et al., 2022).
+Over the pasr few years, there have been a significant international and European effort to promote open science practices, particularly concerning publications (open access), data, code and computer programs, and citizen science.
+Many international scientific institutions and universities have endorsed various manifestos, such as DORA (https://sfdora.org/read/) and Leiden (Hicks et al; 2015).
+Additionnaly, several countries, including the European Community, have developed roadmaps to encourage scientists to adapot these new practices.
+The overarching principle behind this engagement is that the scientific content of an article holds greater importance than publication metrics, and that all the data should adhere to the FAIR principle and be well-described through metadata.